I got a question on my deviantART page asking me about writing romance. So thought it would make a great subject for a blog post.

-Romance is one of those areas were people fall into stereotypes.
+Romance is one of those areas where people fall into stereotypes.
 Women need men to prove their love and men are just lusty animals.
 These are pretty one dimensional and does nothing for your characters.

 My personal preference is not to have romance happen to early in a story – I like to have such things build up.
-I’ve read series’s were the couple get together in book one and their relationship can become pretty boring to read.
+I’ve read series’s where the couple get together in book one and their relationship can become pretty boring to read.

 This then seems to be when writers shake things up by almost destroying the relationship just to get them back together again later.
 I’d prefer the romance to have built up slowly.